 If you have fibroids you have treatment options.
 You don’t need to wait it out and hope for a quick transition.
 The most invasive option is surgery.
 If this is something you are thinking about I recommend you get a second opinion and if you choose to move forward please reach out.
 I have a strong interest in helping women best prepare for a medical menopause.
 The more prepared you are the easier the surgery and subsequent recovery will be.

-Other options include having a Mirena IUD inserted, using anti-hormone medication to put you into an early medicinal menopause or my preferred option is to start with the least invasive/ most natural option first.
+My preferred option is to start with the least invasive/ most natural approach first.
 This is where I come in.
 Naturopathic treatment for fibroids can be very effective.
 Ideally, see if you can give yourself 3 months to see a positive result before moving to a more invasive approach.

 Here are a few areas I focus on for women with fibroids.